 Setup on the PC was easy.
 In a moment that took us back to last century, the drivers for the device come on a 1.4in floppy disk, something we haven't seen in years.
 Luckily the company also offers the drivers via its website (here) meaning those of us who don't still have a floppy drive can still get the software.

 Once installed, we had no problem with the computer recognising the controllers and their individual features.
 We tried it with both the Xbox large and small controllers and PS2 dual-shock controller and both worked perfectly.

-If you've got both a PC and a games console, the 3-in-1 Magic Joybox will save you money in buying an extra, dedicated PC controller.
+If you’ve got a PC and a games console it will save you money in buying an extra, dedicated PC controller.